section-engineering-education/engineering-education/content/articles/understanding-shared-memory-programming-with-pthreads-and-openmp/index.md

 - [Conclusion](#conclusion)

 ### The system architecture
-To better understand shared-memory programming, first look at the system architecture.
+To better understand shared-memory programming, let us first look at the system architecture.

 ![System architecture](/engineering-education/understanding-shared-memory-programming-with-pthreads-and-openmp/system-architecture.png)

 Single-core or multi-core processors are used in system architecture.
-A single-core processor operates one thread, while a multi-core processor runs several threads.
+A single-core processor operates one thread, while a multi-core processor runs several threads at a time.
 There must be a shared memory location for several threads to execute.
 The threads generate this memory location by allocating a free-access memory space.
 The threads are separate yet share memory.
 In the shared memory paradigm, data is not assigned.
 Changes made to one thread in the shared memory paradigm affect all threads.

 ### An overview of shared memory process and threads
 Shared memory is a memory that many programs access at the same time.
-This allows processes to communicate.
+This allows processes to communicate with each other without sending requests to the kernel.
 Shared memory is present in all POSIX and Windows systems.
 It is necessary to communicate amongst processes to exchange resources.
 It is usually situated in the process's address space.
 The shared memory segment must be added to the address space of other applications before usage.

 > It is typical for the operating system not to allow a process to access the memory of another process.
 When using shared memory, two processes must agree to lift this constraint.